dusklinux/.git_dotfiles_dir/Documents/pensive/linux/Post Install Setup/+ Fresh Install/+ MOC Fresh Install To-Do List.md

 *Script*
 **OPTIONAL**
 - [ ] **Clipboard Persistent/Ephemeral** (Default is Ephemeral)
-      if you want Your clipboard contents persistent through reboots/shutdowns, comment out the line in :
+      if you want Your clipboard contents to persistent through reboots/shutdowns, comment out the line in :

 ```bash
 nvim .config/uwsm/env